frigo1337/soc-anonymizer/readme.md

 - **Simple GUI:** A straightforward interface with a side-by-side view for input and output.

-- **DARK MODE** 🌚🌚🌚 *plus super secret 1337 mode for all you trve cybercrimefighters with rizz/ricing*
+- **DARK MODE** 🌚🌚🌚 *plus super secret 1337 mode for all you trve cybercrimefighters with rizz/ricing tendencies*

 ### How it Works